-It’s obvious that hospitals, dentists, and laboratories generate medical waste, but lots of other businesses and organizations create potentially infectious waste, and need to be aware of their legal obligations.
+Hospitals, dentists, and laboratories generate medical waste, but many other businesses and organizations create potentially infectious waste and need to be aware of their legal obligations.

 Medical waste disposal laws are drafted and enforced by various regulatory agencies at both the federal and state levels.
 This article provides insight into some of the main federal medical waste laws and the penalties for not abiding by them.

-As of now the HMTA places the most emphasis on correct packaging of hazardous materials.
+As of now, the HMTA places the most emphasis on the correct packaging of hazardous materials.
 To enforce compliance, the DOT performs random packaging inspections at freight terminals and transportation facilities.
 Failure to comply with HMTA standards results in civil or criminal penalties.